MicrosoftDocs/nav-content/dynamics-nav-app/ui-user-personalization.md

 ---
-title: Personalizing the Way Information is Displayed for a User Account | Microsoft Docs
+title: Personalizing the Way Information is Displayed for a User Account
 description: Describes how to customize the look and feel of Dynamics 365 for your user account.